 Frankly, I think the incentive is born out of desperation.
 These are dark times.
 The current state of rapid media creation and frantic consumption is creating widespread stress and anxiety that’s no longer sustainable.
 Right now, journalists need all the empathy they can get.

 What are some other implications of peak content exhaustion?
 There are plenty of practical considerations.
 If the media continues to be created and spread at such a rapid rate, we know the effects are unlikely to be positive.
 Fact-checking already has a troubling tendency to fall by the wayside.
 The need to churn out constant content also means that editors often lack the time to do more than proofread.
 Then there are the intangible things we’re losing: the art and joy of writing; the ability to leave the office in search of interesting people and stories begging to be told.
 Most worrisome of all, we could lose journalists’ ability to act as watch dogs on behalf of the public.

 Every journalism student knows they are supposed to shine a spotlight on the issues that matter.
-It’s a sad truth that some of our greatest reporters have had to bail out in search of a saner or more impactful job.
 But it’s hard to do that when your boss wants you to churn out 10 posts a day.
 And when journalists are expected to maintain an active social-media presence and share their thoughts on every fresh twist in the 24-hour news cycle, it’s difficult to find the time to identify the stories that truly need telling.